-Periodically, at least 45 days after the completion of an examination and the mailing of the report to the credit union, a separate invitation to participate in the examination survey is transmitted to the credit union.
-On January 12, 2021, an invitation by email to participate in an online survey was sent to each credit union who had their most recent examination reports mailed to them during September through November 2020.
-A total of 42 invitations were sent, and 16 responses were received for a 38 percent response ratio.
-The responses complimented the examining staff's professionalism and noted that the report of examination was easy to understand with strongly agreed or somewhat agreed responses of 94 percent.
+Forty-five days after the completion of an examination of each credit union, a separate invitation to participate in the examination survey is transmitted to the credit union.
+For the period from September 2018 through May 2019, 97 invitations were sent, and 30 responses were received for a 31 percent response ratio.
+The responses complimented the examining staff's professionalism and noted that the report of examination was easy to understand with strongly agreed or somewhat agreed responses of 90 percent.